eeditiones/jinks/README.md

 # Application Manager for TEI Publisher

 Replaces the custom app generator in earlier versions of TEI Publisher.
 The idea is to create a more powerful tool for creating, updating and maintaining a custom application.
-The generator
+The manager

 * can not only create new custom applications, but also reconfigure them at a later time
 * uses a hierarchy of application *profiles* targeted at specific use cases.
-A profile can extend or build upon other profiles.
+A profile can extend or build upon other profiles
 * detects local changes to files and leaves them untouched
 * comes with its own [templating language](templating.md), which can also process plain-text files (XQuery, CSS etc.)